-There currently are more than 36.1 million U.S. consumers, just shy of 1 in 5, actively engaged on the topic of packaged food and chemical additives, as shown by CFI’s Illuminate™ digital research tool that can analyze millions of interactions online in real time.
+There currently are more than 36.1 million U.S. consumers, just shy of 1 in 5, actively engaged on the topic of packaged food and chemical additives, as shown by CFI’s Illuminate™ digital research, which empowers us to analyze millions of interactions online in real time.
 This segment of the population is expected to grow slightly, 5.3 percent, over the next two years.

 These consumers are deeply motivated to have total control over their consumption, and not have corporations, governments, brands or friends take that control away, according to the research.